microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 ## <a name="profiler-manager">Profiler Manager</a>

-The idea behind the high level instrumentation engine is to allow instrumentation methods to coexist in an instrumentation scenario while maintaining a higher level api for manipulating IL than the ICorProfiler apis allow.
+The idea behind the high level InstrumentationEngine is to allow instrumentation methods to coexist in an instrumentation scenario while maintaining a higher level api for manipulating IL than the ICorProfiler apis allow.
 The Profiler manager is a new object that is responsible for loading up the various instrumentation methods, querying them about what profiler flags to set, multiplexing the events to the various instrumentation methods, and managing the IL graph that allows them to coexist.

 In order to allow for reuse across products, Profiler manager will live in a dll `MicrosoftInstrumentationEngine_x(86|64).dll`.